mrzodeczko-dev/Archived-Reactive-RESTful-API-with-Spring-Webflux/readme.md

 2. **Login (`POST /login`)** — verifies credentials and issues a JWT access token (HS512) plus a refresh token.
 Both signing and verification run on `boundedElastic`.
 3. **Authenticated requests** — every protected route is gated by a custom `SecurityContextRepository` + `AuthenticationManager` that parses the bearer token, validates it, and populates the reactive security context.
 Authorization is then enforced per route (see [Role-Based Access Control](#role-based-access-control)).
 4. **Ticket ordering (`POST /ticketOrders`)** — reserves seats and persists the order inside a **MongoDB distributed transaction** (replica set required, see below).
 Idempotency and concurrency rules are enforced at the service layer.
 5. **Ticket purchase (`POST /ticketPurchases/...`)** — finalises an existing order (or buys directly) inside a transaction, then triggers a confirmation email.
-SMTP is offloaded to `boundedElastic` with up to 2 retries on transient failures.
+SMTP is offloaded to `boundedElastic` with retries on transient failures.

 ---